epfl-si/ansible-collection-rhel/roles/firewalld/README.md

 Role Firewalld
 ==============

+Deprectation notice.
+This role is untested and unmaintained since October 2025.
+We recommand you to use https://github.com/linux-system-roles/firewall instead.
+It will remove from this collection in v4.

 A role to manage firewalld.
 It allow to create new zone and adding sources, ports, services and interfaces to zones.

 All resources can be deleted using a `state: disabled` argument.
 The only exception is the zones created by this role.